Micah Richards: Aston Villa

 Following Villa's relegation, several clubs were rumoured to be interested in signing him, with an alleged £5 million release clause becoming a point of discussion, but he stayed at the club as the summer transfer window closed.
 His first appearance of the 2016–17 season came on 10 August 2016 against Luton Town, captaining the side for the whole game, in a 3–1 loss in the first round of the League Cup.
 He made his first start of the 2016–17 Championship season in a 1–1 draw at home to Wolves on 15 October 2016, which was also Steve Bruce's first match in charge of the club, but was sidelined with a knee injury until the new year.
-Since returning from injury in January, Richards placed on the substitute bench for the remaining matches for the 2016–17 season.
+Since returning from injury in January, Richards was placed on the substitute bench for the remaining matches for the 2016–17 season.
 At the end of the 2016–17 season, he went on to make three appearances in all competitions.

 He did not make a single appearance in 2017–18, with Bruce attributing that to consistent lack of fitness.
-Despite speculation that Richards would leave Aston Villa before the transfer deadline for the 2018–19 season, he remained at the club, although he was not considered for first team selection and spent another season without making an appearance.
+Despite speculation that Richards would leave Aston Villa before the transfer deadline for the 2018–19 season, he remained at the club, although he was not considered for first-team selection and spent another season without making an appearance.
 His knee issues continued to keep him out the team, and he alleged that fans abused him during this injury.

 Richards was released by Aston Villa at the end of the 2018–19 season.
 He announced his retirement from playing on 26 July 2019, at the age of 31.